 Wisconsin Statute of Limitations for Personal Injury

-Three years can sound like plenty of time, but the longer you wait, the more difficult it becomes to collect the evidence and witness testimony that can be used to prove your case.
-Your best option is to begin working with a Milwaukee car accident lawyer as soon as possible after the wreck.
-This doesn’t necessarily mean that you’ll wind up in court, but it preserves your right to take the matter to trial should that turn out to be your best option.
+That’s why you may want to begin working with a Milwaukee car wreck lawyer as soon as possible after the wreck.
+This doesn’t necessarily mean that you’ll wind up in court, but it preserves your right to take the matter to trial, should that turn out to be your best option.

 Car Crash Causes and Determining Fault

-Speeding is always dangerous, and the accidents it causes can be much more catastrophic than those occurring at safe speeds.
+- Speeding is always dangerous, and the accidents it causes can be much more catastrophic than those occurring at safe speeds.
 Speeding drivers will need to explain their decision to drive so recklessly, which will help your case for compensation.

-Drunk driving steals many lives every year and is an act of gross negligence.
+- Drunk driving steals many lives every year and is an act of gross negligence.
 If alcohol or drug use caused your accident, the intoxicated driver is almost certain to bear a large portion of the fault.